SeanNaren/lightning-barlowtwins/README.md

 This is a [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) port of the [Barlow Twins implementation](https://github.com/facebookresearch/barlowtwins) release by Facebook Research.

-Hyper-parameters have been set up based on the README found in the PyTorch Barlow Twins implementation.
+Hyper-parameters have been set based on commands in the PyTorch Barlow Twins implementation README.

 ### Usage
 ```